Russia loses Champions League final to Paris; Sochi F1 axed

 Russia’s name, flag and anthem are already barred from the March 4-13 Paralympics in Beijing over previous doping disputes.
 Its team is due to compete as RPC, short for Russian Paralympic Committee.

-Now the IOC is asking events not subject to the WADA doping sanctions to no longer display the Russian or Belarusian national flags or play their anthems.
+Now the IOC is asking events not subject to the WADA doping sanctions to no longer display the Russian or Belarussian national flags or play their anthems.

+Motorsport has continued in Russia after not being bound by the WADA ruling, banning Russia hosting international sports events through December.

 ”We are watching the developments in Ukraine with sadness and shock and hope for a swift and peaceful resolution to the present situation,” F1 said in a statement.